CalvinDSeamons/MPAS-Container/README.md

 7) Look at `Running Simulation Tests with MPAS` below to run actual MPAS simulations.

 8) If you dont want to do all this the `build-mpas-container.sh` will do it for you.
-Run `./build-mpas-container`.
+Run `./build-mpas-container` from within the MPAS-Container directory.

+9) If you have any issues please reach out and I will do my best to help troubleshoot.